I’m Freezing My Eggs Because I Want The Same Freedom That Men Have

 Of course, this isn’t true.
 As the late great Jill Clayburgh would have calmly reassured my younger self: self-supporting single women are wildly happy.
 Today I’m full of the deepest contentment I’ve ever known (and have the financial means to freeze my eggs).
 I’d sooner die than give up my acting career, and I’d be very surprised if I enjoyed raising a child, let alone the second one you’re supposed to have in order to make sure that the first one turns out normal.

 So, what the hell am I doing?
-Is this all worth the exorbitant $15,000 (£11,610), weeks of hormone injections, a month of my life, no travel, and the ongoing egg storage fees for children I don’t think I want?
+Is this all worth the exorbitant $15,000, weeks of hormone injections, a month of my life, no travel, and the ongoing egg storage fees for children I don’t think I want?
 If children become important to me someday, surely I could just adopt?
-But here I am, because the path I dreamed for my life as a child hasn’t materialised — and suddenly, that fear: Am I doing my life wrong?
+But here I am, because the path I dreamed for my life as a child hasn’t materialized — and suddenly, that fear: Am I doing my life wrong?

 Life is unpredictable.
 I’m a completely different person now than I was six years ago.
 All I know is that I don’t know anything about the person I could be six years from now.
 And damn it, I just want the same leisure of time that men have when deciding what they want to be when they grow up.